holycrap872/ucls-hs-intro-to-cs/CourseMaterial/04_pythoshop/06_visualizing_loops/lesson_plan.md

 ## Essential Questions

 - How can I use python to edit images?
-- How do I visualize loops so I can easily detect when they're useful?
+- How do I visualize loops so I can detect when they're useful?

 ## Lesson Plan